walicar/emsc-ffmpeg/README.md

-# ffmpeg-emsc basics
+# emsc-ffmpeg basics
-Basic code to get started with ffmpeg and Emscripten
+Basic code to get started with Emscripten and ffmpeg

 ## Overview
 - `web/` contains all of the files that will be used to render website